 Behold, I come as a thief.
 Blessed is he that watcheth, and keepeth his garments, lest he walk naked, and they see his shame.
 (Revelation 16:15)

-2. He would no more be called Jesus Christ:
+2. He will no more be called Jesus Christ:

 Him that overcometh will I make a pillar in the temple of my God… and I will write upon him the name of my God, and the name of the city of my God… and I will write upon him my new name.
 (Revelation 3:12)

-3. Faith on earth would be in short supply:
+3. Faith on earth will be in short supply:

 Nevertheless when the Son of man cometh, shall he find faith on the earth?
 (Luke 18:8)

-4. The manner of his reception would mirror the heedlessness and disbelief of people in the times of Noah and of Lot:
+4. The manner of his reception will mirror the heedlessness and disbelief of people in the times of Noah and of Lot:

 And as it was in the days of Noe, so shall it be also in the days of the Son of man...